-Tres Jotas Agroindustrial Group, where the graduate José Joaquín Delgado (‘15, Costa Rica) works, was recently awarded a tender to provide quality meat to the 28 hospitals of the Costa Rican Health System, covering the majority of the country, for the next four years,.
+Tres Jotas Agroindustrial Group, the family company of EARTH graduate José Joaquín Delgado (‘15, Costa Rica), recently won a bid to provide quality meats to 28 nationwide hospitals of the Costa Rican Health System over the next four years.

-According to José Joaquín, this is the first time that a request for proposal (RFP) of this type is opened, and Tres Jotas was interested in participating not only for a financial reason, but primarily for the opportunity to provide with quality meat the entire country.
-“The tender includes 22 cuts of beef and pork.
-What they did was standardize the quality of the product.
-This means that any of the hospitals can make a request and will be guaranteed a supplier that will provide them promptly and will not give them a product of an inferior quality,” says Delgado.
+According to José, this was the first time a request for proposal (RFP) of this type had been issued.
+In addition to the economic consideration, Tres Jotas was interested in participating for the opportunity to provide every corner of the country with quality meat.
+“The bid includes 22 cuts of beef and pork.
+They standardized the quality of the product, meaning whenever the hospitals make a request they will be guaranteed a supplier that delivers promptly and won’t give them an inferior product,” José said.

 Tres Jotas Agroindustrial Group

 Tres Jotas Agroindustrial Group, founded in 2009 as a family business selling various meat products, today has a staff of around 300 employees, including Kenneth Navarro (‘13, Costa Rica) who is the production manager.
 Tres Jota has its main offices in Perez Zeledon, in the south of Costa Rica, and a recently opened distribution center near San José, which aims to cover the Central Valley.
 They have 33 distribution routes, including along the Panamanian border, to towns like Golfito, San Vito and Rio Claro, to the Pacific coastal town of Jacó, to San Isidro del General, in the southern region of Los Santos, and within the Greater Metropolitan Area.

 José Joaquín at EARTH

 José was part of the 2012-2015 class and his life-long dream of studying at EARTH was cultivated by his father’s friend, an EARTH alumnus.